Internet Speculative Fiction Database: History

-Awards and reception
+Reception

-In 1998, Cory Doctorow wrote in Science Fiction Age that "[T]he best all-round guide to things science-fictional remains the Internet Speculative Fiction Database".
+In 1998, Cory Doctorow wrote in Science Fiction Age that "[t]he best all-round guide to things science-fictional remains the Internet Speculative Fiction Database".
 In April 2009, Zenkat wrote that "it is widely considered one of the most authoritative sources about Science Fiction, Fantasy, and Horror literature available on the Internet".
-ISFDB was the winner of the 2005 Wooden Rocket Award in the Best Directory Site category.

-Ken Irwin reviewed the site for Reference Reviews in 2006, praising "the scalable level of detail available for particular authors and titles" while also pointing out "usability improvements" needed at that time.
-He concludes by calling it "a tremendous asset to researchers and fans of speculative fiction", stating that no other online bibliographies have "the breadth, depth, and sophistication of this database".
+Ken Irwin reviewed the site in 2006, praising "the scalable level of detail available for particular authors and titles" while also pointing out usability improvements needed at that time.
+He concluded by calling it "a tremendous asset to researchers and fans of speculative fiction", stating that no other online bibliographies have "the breadth, depth, and sophistication of this database".
 On Tor.com, James Davis Nicoll described the site as "the single best [SFF] bibliographical resource there is".
 Gabriel McKee, author of The Gospel According to Science Fiction, described the site as an "indispensable [source] of information in putting this project together", and the site was described as "invaluable" by Andrew Milner and J. R. Burgmann in their book, Science Fiction and Climate Change.
 The Chicon 8 committee gave a special committee award to ISFDB during their opening ceremonies on 1 September 2022.

 As a real-world example of a non-trivial database, the schema and MySQL files from ISFDB have been used in a number of tutorials.
 Schema and data from the site were used throughout Chapter 9 of the book Rails for Java Developers.
-It was also used in a series of tutorials by Lucid Imagination on Solr, an enterprise search platform.
+It was also used in a series of tutorials by Lucid Imagination on Apache Solr, an enterprise search platform.

-As of September 2013, Quantcast estimates that ISFDB is visited by over 67,400 people monthly.
-The database, as of 1 June 2025, contains 2,380,108 unique story titles from 283,651 authors.
+As of September 2013, Quantcast estimated that ISFDB was visited by over 67,400 people monthly.
+The database, as of June 2025, contains 2,380,108 unique story titles from 283,651 authors.